afischer211/my-chocolatey/duplicati/readme.md

 * v2.x is still considered pre-release/"experimental" (beta) and in active development.
 * This package downloads the installer via a version specific URL.
 It should never fail unless the version is completely removed from the vendor website.
 * I became a co-maintainer for this package from Bill (bcurran3) and try to refresh this package more frequently.
+See also the original package-notes under https://github.com/bcurran3/ChocolateyPackages/blob/master/duplicati/readme.md.

 ***